statamic/docs/content/collections/tags/search.md

       for debugging, but useless to the
       public.
 Only applies when using the local driver.
   -
-    name: content data
-    type: array
-    description: >
-      Each page being iterated has access to all the variables inside that page.
-This includes things like `title`, `content`, etc. When the `supplement_data` parameter has been set to `false`, only indexed fields will be available.
-  -
-    name: is_page
-    type: boolean
-    description: Whether the current item is a page.
-  -
     name: is_entry
     type: boolean
     description: Whether the current item is an entry.